 What is the Difference Between an Oncologist and a Hematologist?

-An Oncologist treats cancer whereas a Hematologist treats diseases of the blood.
-Such blood-related disorders and diseases may not be cancer; it could be hemophilia, sickle-cell anemia, or something else.
+An Oncologist treats cancer, whereas a Hematologist treats diseases of the blood.
+Such blood-related disorders and diseases may not be cancer; they could be hemophilia, sickle-cell anemia, or something else.

-Hematologists, however, also treat lymphoma and leukemia…cancers which are present in the bloodstream.
+However, Hematologists also treat lymphoma and leukemia…cancers that are present in the bloodstream.
 To learn more about the role of Kymera Hematologists, click here.

 Meet Our Oncologists